mit-27/god-tier-saas/README.md

    cp packages/shared/.env.example packages/shared/.env
    ```

    Edit both `.env` files and add the necessary environment variables.
 Here docker-compose.postgres.yml used db credentials from .env file.
 So make sure the credentails that you used in apps.server/.env and packages.shared/.env are same as root .env file.
+Follow instructions in each file and modify the values according to your environment and the way you want to run the app.

 4. Install the dependencies by running: